nglasl/silverstripe-misdirection/README.md

 #### Fallbacks

 A fallback will be triggered when a user happens to encounter a page not found.
-It is possible for an administrator to configure a global fallback through the site configuration.
+It is possible for an administrator to configure a global fallback through the site configuration, however a specific page setting will take precedence.

 * Select `Settings`
 * Select `Pages`